Optimal detection of weak positive latent dependence between two sequences of multiple tests: Numerical results

 Figure~\ref{fig:paid} illustrates some selected results.
-For each disorder pair, it depicts different QQ-plots of the $-\log_{01}p$-values of one of the disorders, for those variants that have $-\log_{10}p$-values of at least certain sizes in the other disorder.
+For each disorder pair, it depicts different QQ-plots of the $-\log_{10}p$-values of one of the disorders, for those variants that have $-\log_{10}p$-values of at least certain sizes in the other disorder.
 Panel A illustrates the ulcerative colitis--Crohn's disease pair.
-Given that both are inflammatory bowel diseases, it is no surprise that these were found by all methods to exhibit genetic sharing.
+As both are inflammatory bowel diseases, it is no surprise that these were found by all methods to exhibit genetic sharing.
 Panel A indeed shows that genetic variants that are more significant in the ulcerative colitis genome-wide association study also tend to be more significant in the Crohn's disease study.

 In contrast, panel B illustrates the psoriasis--Crohn's disease pair, which was one of the pairs not found to be significant by any method.
-The QQ-plots reflect the fact that variants more significant in one study are not necessarily more significant in the other.
-Panel C illustrates the common variable immunodeficiency--juvenile idiopathic arthiris pair, which was found to be significant only by Spearman's test.
+The QQ-plots reflect the fact that variants more significant in one study are not always more significant in the other.
+Panel C illustrates the common variable immunodeficiency--Crohn's disease pair, which was found to be significant only by Spearman's test.
 The QQ-plots show a negative dependence, which is not of interest here.
-The ankylosing spondylitis--psoriasis pair in panel D was one of two pairs detected only by the GPA method of \citet{chung2014gpa}, but the QQ-plots show evidence for both positive and negative dependence between the studies.
-The dependence detected by GPA may be due to factors other than correlation between the latent non-null indicates $I_{kj}$, or may be an artifact of the loose convergence criteria used.

-Panel E illustrates the juvenile idopathic arthritis--Crohn's disease pair, which was detected only by the max test of \citet{zhao2016sparse} and the proposed $\widehat{\mathcal{D}}$.
-Panel F illustrates the thyroiditis--type I diabetes pair, which was detected only by $\widehat{\mathcal{D}}$.
+Finally, panel D illustrates the juvenile idiopathic arthritis--Crohn's disease pair, which was detected only by the max test of \citet{zhao2017sparse} and the proposed $\widehat{\mathcal{D}}$ after Bonferroni correction.
+Panel E illustrates the thyroiditis--type I diabetes pair, which was detected only by $\widehat{\mathcal{D}}$ after Benjamini-Hochberg correction.
 Both pairs of QQ-plots show the presence of positive dependence, but in contrast to the type of strong positive dependence present in panel A, the dependence here appears to be heavily driven by small number of variants that are significant in both disorders.
 This is exactly the type of weak dependence that is difficult for existing methods to detect, and exactly the motivation behind the method proposed in this paper.